»DOWNLOAD the MoDOT Design-Build Flyer by clicking HERE or in the graphic above & below.

 The project director is Mike Castro – 314-275-1500 or 1-888-ASK-MODOT (275-6636).

-MoDOT will replace the I-70 bridges over Manchester Trafficway, the Blue River and the adjacent rail yard beginning in 2013.
+MoDOT will replace the I-70 bridges over Manchester Trafficway, the Blue River and the adjacent rail yard.
 As part of the project, MoDOT will replace the historic through-tied arch Route 40 bridge over the Blue River just north of I-70.
+Construction on the $65 million design-build project is expected to begin in early 2014.

 Project information can be found on the Manchester website